emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ## Stash

-Now lets say we've made some changes but want to temporarily hide those changes.
+Now let's say we've made some changes but want to temporarily hide those changes.
 We can stash the changes and "pop" the stash when we want those changes back.
 I like this feature to do quick benchmarking, i.e. compare two versions quickly.
 Stashing will become even more important when we learn merging.

 Stash changes by clicking the Stash icon in the middle of the top menu bar